Adarsh-10/InvestWiz/README.md

 Real-time stock data provided by [iexcloud.io](url)!

-This web app was created using html and css for the front-end.
-For the back-end, the python framework flask was used along with SQLite to manage the databses storing all the user info.
+This web app was created using HTML and CSS for the front-end.
+For the back-end, the python framework Flask was used along with SQLite to manage the databses storing all the user info.

 <h1>Landing Page</h1>